What Does It All Mean?

-The U.S. Food and Drug Administration (FDA) sets standards of identity for many foods so that consumers will get a consistent product, no matter what brand or type they buy.
-For ice cream, FDA permits the use of nutrient descriptors such as "light," "reduced fat" and "lowfat" so that consumers know exactly what they're selecting in terms of nutritional content.
-These FDA standards follow the federal Nutrition Labeling and Education Act (NLEA), which governs all food labeling.
+The U.S. Food and Drug Administration (FDA) sets standards of identity for many foods, including ice cream and frozen desserts, so that consumers will get a consistent product, no matter what brand or type they buy.
+FDA defines nutrient descriptors such as "light," "reduced fat" and "lowfat" so that consumers know exactly what they're selecting in terms of nutritional content.
+All labeling statements follow the federal Nutrition Labeling and Education Act (NLEA), which governs all food labeling.

 Here are some of the terms consumers are seeing in the supermarket, and exactly what those terms mean:

-- Ice cream is a frozen food made from a mixture of dairy products, containing at least 10% milkfat.
+- Ice cream is a frozen food made from a mixture of dairy products, containing at least 10 percent milkfat.

-- "Reduced fat" ice cream contains at least 25% less total fat than the referenced product (either an average of leading brands, or the company's own brand).
+- "Reduced fat" ice cream contains at least 25 percent less total fat than the referenced product (either an average of leading brands, or the company's own brand).

-- "Light" ice cream contains at least 50% less total fat or 33% fewer calories than the referenced product (the average of leading regional or national brands).
+- "Light" or “lite” ice cream contains at least 50 percent less total fat or 33 percent fewer calories than the referenced product (the average of leading regional or national brands).